 Best practice procedures recognize that recertification efforts should begin 120 days in advance of the recertification due date to obtain the best results.
-State compliance staff monitor for owner due diligence when auditing tenant records.
-If state staff find at least one letter of notification to the tenant apprising them of the need to recertify at least 30 days prior to the recertification due date, KHRC shall accept this as sufficient due diligence.
+Compliance staff monitor for owner due diligence when auditing tenant records.
+If KHRC staff find at least one letter of notification to the tenant apprising them of the need to recertify at least 30 days prior to the recertification due date, KHRC shall accept this as sufficient due diligence.

-If an owner has sent timely notices but the household does not appear in the management office to recertify prior to vacating their unit, the vacated unit will not be considered out of compliance.
+If an owner has sent timely notices but the household does recertify prior to vacating their unit, the vacated unit will not be considered out of compliance.
 Owners should keep a record of their attempts to obtain the recertification and the date the tenant actually moved out.

-Example: Household gives notice of departure before recertification is due.
+Example: Household gives notice stating their intent to vacate before recertification is due.
 The owner of a mixed use property provided timely notice to a household (on July 15, 2004) that the annual income recertification was due on October 1, 2004.
 The household informed the owner on September 13, 2004 that they would be vacating the unit on October 15, 2004.
 Since the household gave notice in advance and will not occupy the unit in the coming year, there is no reason to complete the income recertification and the unit remains in compliance.
 Should the household later decide to stay in the unit, a late recertification must be completed.

-If KHRC identifies an issue of noncompliance on the initial tenant income certification, staff will review the intervening tenant income certifications to determine whether the noncompliance was corrected at some point.
+If KHRC identifies an issue of noncompliance on the initial tenant income certification, staff will review the subsequent tenant income certifications to determine whether the noncompliance was corrected at some point.

-Example #1: Annual Recertification was not Performed or Insufficient
+Annual Recertification was not Performed or Insufficient Example #1: